Home

 There are various treatments and skincare ingredients that you can add to your routine to treat sunspots.
 Some topical treatments contain specialised active ingredients while other options use laser treatments and even chemical peels.

-Software's prescription pigmentation treatment
+Software's pigmentation treatment

-Software's prescription pigmentation treatment is a personalised formula that helps fade and prevent sun and dark spots, hyperpigmentation and melasma.
+Software's pigmentation treatment is a personalised formula that helps fade and prevent sun and dark spots, hyperpigmentation and melasma.

 We know that your skin is unique, which is why we use custom compounded formulas that tackle any challenges your skin is facing (such as dark spots or signs of skin ageing).
 Plus, we make sure to tweak your personalised formula throughout your journey to help you find a long-term routine that evolves as your life and skin needs change.